 - You continue to work through your course in this way until you reach the final file – i.e. ‘Study Pack’ – for Levels 1 – 3

 - or ‘Section’ if working on a Specialist Course

 - Send in the final Set work / Assignment with the required administration fee if you would like your tutor to check your work.

 - If working on an Intermediate Diploma you work through Level 1 as described above.
 On successful completion you ask to start Level 2 and work through that in the same way.
-If you are on an Intermediate Diploma programme which contains a Specialist Course you will be asked to work through to a specific Study Pack in the Level 1 course before working seriously on the Specialist Course.
+If you are working on a 3 course Intermediate Diploma programme you will be asked to work through to a specific Study Pack in the Level 1 course before working seriously on the Specialist Course.

 It can be hard to keep motivated with distance learning.
 To combat this we have produced a little document to help you keep going and to stay on track.

 - Ask for a copy of the Completion Target.

 The equine course work is written in really easy to read plain English so even if you haven’t studied since school we are sure you will find it easy.
 See what others say here.

 Free Tutor support

 Free Tutor support is available for every single equine student throughout their course by telephone, post or e-mail.
 We like to be on first name terms with all our students and welcome your contact be it for help and advice or just a quick chat to tell us about your new horse or riding experience.
 However, you have as much or as little contact as you wish.

 If you struggle with reading or writing and would like to take the Level 1 course, we try to help you get going on the course.
 Sometimes with the help of a tutor and maybe with the help of someone at home as well, you might feel more able to work on this sort of course.
 The extra fee for this is £50.
 For those less able to work on their own with the written word we suggest help at home.
 As with all assignments, you (or your helper) will need access to a computer/similar device and the internet to complete the assignment documents for your tutor.